miniJs/miniCount/README.md

 [MiniBoilerplate](http://miniboilerplate.com/) is used to create and maintain the plugin.
 Follow the instructions on the [website](http://miniboilerplate.com/) if you want to contribute or apply your own changes.

-### Using Guard Jasmine

-Guard automatically tests your Jasmine specs when files are modified which will significantly increase your productivity.

-- intall [phantomjs](http://phantomjs.org/) or just run `brew install phantomjs`
-- run `guard` from the plugin directory

 ## Developer

 Developed by <a href="mailto:matthieu.aussaguel@gmail.com">Matthieu Aussaguel</a>, <a href="http://mynameismatthieu.com">mynameismatthieu.com</a>